Deep Spain and Northeast Malta – the Madrid part

 Although I rarely do more than occasionally doze on any flight, and this one was no different, I also try not to sleep at my new destination before what would be a normal bedtime.
 So, while my body clock was at about 03:00, I was determined to stay awake for the coming 12 hours or so.
 The chap at the desk gave me a tourist map and walking directions to the nearest Metro stop at Tetuán and I set out to have a walk about the city.

-I hopped out of the station at Sol as he’d suggested and found that it was very much the hub of activity he’d promised bustling with shoppers, tourists, and street performers in the guise of human statues (the practice of which I later learned Sol is somewhat renowned)
+I hopped out of the station at Sol as he’d suggested and found that it was very much the hub of activity he’d promised bustling with shoppers, tourists, and street performers in the guise of human statues (a practice for which I later learned Sol is somewhat renowned)

 or as a myriad of familiar cartoon characters from Bart Simpson to Mickey Mouse.
 The plaza has two large fountains, a statue of Charles III and the famous – nearly perpetually surrounded by tourists statue – the Bear and the Strawberry Tree (a symbol on Madrid’s coat of arms since the 13th century) by Antonio Navarro Santafé.